awsdocs/aws-cloudhsm-user-guide/doc_source/create-cluster-from-backup.md

 # Creating an AWS CloudHSM Cluster from a Previous Backup<a name="create-cluster-from-backup"></a>

-To restore an AWS CloudHSM cluster from a previous backup, you create a new cluster, specifying the backup to restore\.
+To restore an AWS CloudHSM cluster from a previous backup, you create a new cluster and specify the backup to restore\.
 After you create the cluster, you don't need to initialize or activate it\.
-You can just add an HSM to the cluster; this HSM contains the same users, key material, certificates, configuration, and policies that were in the backup that you restored\.
+You can just add an HSM to the cluster\.
+This HSM contains the same users, key material, certificates, configuration, and policies that were in the backup that you restored\.
 For more information about backups, see [Backups](backups.md)\.

 You can restore a cluster from a backup from the [AWS CloudHSM console](https://console.aws.amazon.com/cloudhsm/), the [AWS Command Line Interface \(AWS CLI\)](https://aws.amazon.com/cli/), or the AWS CloudHSM API\.